Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Results and discussion

-Figure~\ref{fig:results_pj_elem_summary} provides a visual summary of the constraints that we obtain for each element in the PJ clusters.
-Here, the median constraint on each element across all of the birth clusters is represented by the black arrows.
-The maximum constraint on each element is represented by the orange arrows, and the minimum constraint on each element is represented by the red arrows.
-The interquartile range of the constraints on each element across all of the birth clusters is represented by the blue region.
-The arrows for each respective statistic have been connected by lines for ease of visualization (i.e. solid black lines for the median, dotted orange lines for the maximum, and dashed red lines for the minimum).
-Additionally, the elements that were used by \cite{natalie} to associate the birth clusters are highlighted using vertical grey lines (i.e. Mg, Al, Si, K, Ti, Mn, Fe, and Ni).
+Figure~\ref{fig:results_pj_elem_summary} provides a visual summary of the constraints we obtain for each element in the PJ clusters (as well as the OCCAM open clusters, for comparison).
+The median constraint on each element across all of the birth clusters is represented by the purple arrows, the median constraint across the open clusters is represented by the green arrows, and the interquartile range across the birth clusters is represented by the blue region.
+The arrows for each set of clusters have been connected by lines for ease of visualization.
+Elements used by \citet{natalie} to associate the birth clusters are highlighted using vertical grey lines (i.e. Mg, Al, Si, K, Ti, Mn, Fe, and Ni).

-Figure~\ref{fig:results_pj_cluster_summary} provides another visual summary of the our constraints on the PJ clusters, but this time across the clusters as opposed to across the elements as in Figure~\ref{fig:results_pj_elem_summary} above.
-We have separated these results into four groups, where the constraints on some of the $\alpha$-elements for each PJ cluster are shown in the top left panel, the constraints on the Fe-peak elements are shown in the top right panel, the constraints for some of the odd-Z elements are shown in the bottom left panel, and the constraints for C and N are shown in the bottom right panel.
-We exclude some of those elements with few pixels available for analysis from this visualization (i.e. Na, S, Ti, and V), as their constraints are generally weak and not representative of the entire sample.
-In each panel, the medians of the constraints for the elements shown in each panel are represented by the black arrows, which are connected by the solid black lines for ease of analysis.
-The interquartile ranges of the constraints for the elements shown in each panel are represented by the grey regions in each panel.
+Figure~\ref{fig:results_pj_cluster_summary} provides a visual summary of our constraints across the PJ clusters.
+We have grouped these results into $\alpha$-elements, Fe-peak elements, odd-Z elements, and C and N. We exclude some of those elements with few pixels available for analysis from this visualization (i.e. Na, S, Ti, and V), as their constraints are generally weak and not representative of the entire sample.
+The medians of the constraints for the elements shown in each panel are represented by the black arrows, connected by the solid black lines for ease of visualization.
+The interquartile ranges of these constraints are represented by the grey regions.